VernAnge/recommendations-app/README.md

 ## Description

 This project involves creating a product recommendation app using Python and Dash.
-The application can be applied to any set of data and it provides personalised recommendations based on customer interactions and segmentation.
+The application can be applied to any large set of data and it provides personalised recommendations.

 ## Data Cleaning